-Our White discharge before menstruation is known as leucorrhea.
-White or vaginal discharge is filled with bacteria and dead cells that are eliminated from your vagina.
+The White discharge before menstruation is known as leucorrhea.
+White or vaginal discharge is filled with bacteria as well as dead cells that are eliminated from your vagina.
 These discharges allow your vagina to self-clean undesirable substances and microorganisms.
 It is usually about vaginal secretions odourless, white and sticky before menstruation.
 In most cases, you don't have to worry about it because it's a natural phenomenon completely normal, a sign of a healthy vagina.

 Most women experience white discharge before period but also throughout the menstrual cycle.
 The basic function of your vagina is to provide an access route from the outside of the vagina to your uterus and the rest of your reproductive system internal.
 The naturally acidic pH of your vagina, which works to prevent infections, is supported by the good bacteria that are naturally present.
 The vaginal discharge are fluids that come from the vagina.
 You can see their presence on toilet paper or regularly in the bottom of your underwear.